 Without a doubt, the Philippines is able to produce the best quality of nurses in terms of quality of work and dedication.
 So, it’s not a shock to all that Filipino nurses are in demand in other countries.

 A total of more than 180,000 Filipino nurses have taken the NCLEX, licensure examination for registered nurses and practical nurses from 2006 to the present.

 Chance and Choice

-Major employers in the healthcare industry hire Filipino nurses because they are quick-learners, hardworking, dedicated, and compassionate and are goal driven.
+Major employers in the healthcare industry hire Filipino nurses because they are quick-learners, hardworking, dedicated, and compassionate, and are goal-driven.
 They also excel in the American language making communication easier.
-Philippines have adopted bits of the American culture and language, and this kind of training influenced so many different groups of Filipinos to dream about the US and to migrate.
+The Philippines have adopted bits of the American culture and language, and this kind of training influenced so many different groups of Filipinos to dream about the US and to migrate.

 Because of the large demand of nurses, the well-experienced clinical instructors have also migrated.
 Thus, the quality of education is also compromised.
 Since the massive popularity of this profession, you can see the significant mushrooming of nursing schools since 2004 to the present in the Philippines.
 And all of these aspiring nurses have one thing in mind: The Great American Dream.

 It doesn’t limit nurses only in the US but also other countries that hire a substantial number of nurses like the United Kingdom, or Australia, or Ireland, or even New Zealand.
 If these countries would not work, there are other non-English countries like Singapore, UAE, Saudi Arabia, etc. There is always somewhere Filipino nurses can go.